 In an article by NHK World Japan, it was stated that the country is experiencing a teacher shortage halfway through the school year.
 There is a significant staffing gap in elementary, junior high, and senior high schools, as well as special needs schools.

-As of September, 43 local governments had information on teacher shortages.
-The numbers were contrasted with those from May, shortly after the start of the school year, by NHK.
-According to the findings, as of September, the schools lacked 2,397 teachers in total.
-This signifies that there is a requirement for teaching skills in Japan.
+As of September, 43 local governments reported data on teacher shortages, as contrasted with figures from May at the start of the school year by NHK.
+The findings revealed a shortfall of 2,397 teachers in total, highlighting that teaching skills are among the skills in demand in Japan.

 2. AI and Machine Learning Skills